Compound interest: What it is and how it impacts your finances

 What is compound interest?

-For example, say you deposit a set amount of money in a savings account or CD.
+Say you deposit a set amount of money in a savings account or a CD .
 Your initial deposit earns interest, then each time the interest compounds, you earn interest on the principal and on the interest you’ve already accrued.
-Sounds good, right?
+Yes, that’s right.
+You make money from your money.

-Interest can be compounded daily, monthly, quarterly, or annually, depending on where you’re keeping your savings.
+Interest can be compounded daily, monthly, quarterly or annually, depending on where you keep your savings.
 The more often interest compounds, the faster your money grows.

 How to calculate compound interest

-For math lovers, there’s a specific compound interest formula you can use to calculate compound interest on savings.
-It looks like this:
+For the math lovers, you’ll be glad to know there is a specific compound interest formula you can use to calculate compound interest on savings.
+(Feel free to set the graphic below as your new desktop.)

-If that seems too complicated, the easiest way to calculate compound interest is to plug the numbers into a compound interest calculator like this one.
+If that seems too complicated, don’t panic.
+You can always plug the numbers into a compound interest calculator like this one .
 With a calculator, you’ll easily be able to see how interest compounded daily compares with interest compounded annually or monthly.
-The great thing about using a calculator is that you can run different scenarios to see how much interest you can earn, based on different compounding frequencies, interest rates, and deposit amounts.

 How compound interest impacts your savings